makimo/rules-for-young-programmers/README.md

 Learn to seek for the precise terminology and use it deliberately.
 For example, a procedure and a function may seem similar, but there's a consequence in the meaning and application of each one.

+## XVII

+Develop understanding of [The principal programming paradigms](https://www.info.ucl.ac.be/~pvr/paradigmsDIAGRAMeng108.pdf) from the book "Concepts, Techniques, and Models of Computer Programming".
+This will make you appreciate the paradigm you are working with even more and draw deeper connections between the worlds of declarative and imperative programming.

+## XVIII

+The prevalence of classes in languages such as Java spoils the mind and depletes the diversity found in other languages and paradigms.
+Break out of that spiral by noticing that OOP is built on the foundation of only three elements: a procedure, a closure and a state cell, and thus, there is no mysticism in using classes.

+## XIX

+Learn to use divide and conquer strategies when debugging the code.
+If you know there's a bug somewhere between line A and B in your code, develop hypotheses which will introduce point C inbetween A and B, which can be then validated.
+That way you'll be able to discover whether the bug is in (A, C) or (C, B).

+## XX

+Develop understanding of multiple languages and paradigms in addition to knowing a few of them expertly.

+## XXI

+Many face dread when taking over someone's program.
+Do not let it overcome you.
+The moment you reach a conclusion that some code should not be changed no matter what, you become slave to the mistakes of the past.

+## XXII

+It's a programmer's responsibility to introduce quality to the code.
+If you don't devote a bit of time for that, nobody does.

+## XXIII

+One might believe that constraints only impose restrictions on the thing being constrained.
+But an outdoor concrete bench, while still preventing you going straight through it, enables sitting as a new possible pattern of behaviour.
+Similarily, [constraints](https://cynefin.io/wiki/Constraints) shaping the reality of your program not necessarily just reduce the set of options at hand.

+## XXIV

+Learn to appreciate functions, especially the pure ones.
+They are often simpler to concpetualize, because they can be considered in separation to the rest of the program.

+## XXV

+Within the Cynefin framework, the act of writing a program lies in the [Complicated domain](https://cynefin.io/wiki/Cynefin_Domains), as the outcome (the program being complete or not) can be easily predicted with a high degree of accuracy by an expert.
+The consequences of the aforementioned is that the act of program writing can both be mastered by one and replicated by many.

+## XXVI

+A good metaphor of a function is a set of equations relating its input with the output.
+That way even the order of instructions can be dropped, and in some languages (like Lustre), that happens.

 ## Contributors

 - Michał Moroz <michal@makimo.pl>